smalam119/PubNub-Push-Notification-V4/README.md

 ```
 Lets move to (https://admin.pubnub.com/#/login) and create a new project.
 In the project dashboard turn on Mobile push notification and
 put the FCM server key on the GCM API key field.
 (It should be written FCM API key.
 They should call their front-end developers).
 Remember to save the changes.
+A publish and a subscribe key will be provided.